Miki0110/Crustcrawler-P3-361/README.md

 An in-depth paragraph about your project and overview of use.

-## Getting Started

 ### Dependencies
 This code recuire:
 * ex.
 Windows 10
 * Arduino IDE
 * Crustcrawler Robot
-* NOT A MAC

-### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders

 ### Executing program
 To Run this code, upload the code to your Arduino, Connect your sEMG sensor, and fire up that CrustCrawler!

-## Help

-Any advise for common problems or issues is not present.
-Go figure it out.

 ## Authors